PoisonIsBestType/dotfiles/README.md

 _______

-## A keyboard centered, with good mouse support, experience.
+## A keyboard centered experience, with good mouse support.
 Original desing by [PapyElGringo](https://github.com/material-shell/material-awesome), this version is based on [ChrisTitusTech](https://github.com/ChrisTitusTech/titus-awesome) fork.

 _______